waelkarman/bunch-linux-manifests/README.md

 ## Welcome to Bunch linux OS [in development]
 The aim is to fully understand the foundations of systems and applications starting from the lowest possible level.
 The idea is to create a fully working alternative to Raspbian OS and have fun! <br>
+To get an overview about current and future state refer to the [CHANGELOG.md](https://github.com/waelkarman/bunch-linux-manifests/blob/main/CHANGELOG.md) .
 <br>
 Go to the [official webpage](https://waelkarman.github.io/bunch-linux-manifests/) for more informations.